Pumpkin Seeds Nutrition: Calories, Carbs, Glycemic Index, Fat, Fiber, Vitamins, Minerals & Other Nutrients

 Old nutritional advice tended to focus far too much on the amount of fat in foods, without recognizing how important natural fatty acids are for wellness and wellbeing.

-If you’re watching your weight then simple carbohydrates, not fat, is the macro-nutrient you really should be concerned about.
+If you’re watching your weight then simple carbohydrates, not dietary fat, is the macro-nutrient you really should be concerned about.
+Added sugars in sweetened drinks and processed foods are strongly implicated as the primary cause of weight gain in research studies like this.

 High Fiber Content